Včelařství v Brazílii: Spolupráce s přírodou na obnově ekosystému

 In rural North East Brazil, the frantic hum of bees surrounds the Barro Vermelho community.
 This sound represents something far greater than just a money-making business - it is these bees which have allowed the people here so much freedom.

-Becoming recognised as a Quilombola was a victory - but it was only one part of the story.
-In the past, Eusebio says, the community lacked structure.
-There was no organisation, and no freedom.
+Becoming recognised as a Quilombola was a victory - but was only one part of the story.
+According to Eusebio De Carvalho, the community leader, the community lacked structure in the past; there was no organisation and no freedom.
 They relied on growing corn and beans to provide an income, and it was nowhere near enough.

 Today, the story is very different.
 This is down to one thing - beekeeping.
 The idea first emerged when an Italian beekeeper visited the community in 1999, and shared some of his knowledge.